Top five ways to look after your children’s eyes

 As with any health condition, if a child complains of vision problems or eye pain, it is always recommended that you seek specialist advise as soon as possible, to avoid deterioration and ensure that a correct diagnosis is made.

 We have five ophthalmologists at Clinica London who look after children’s eyes, starting with Ms Naz Raoof the paediatric Ophthalmologist and Professor Michel Michaelides the inherited retinal diseases specialist, for vision problems.
-Mr Sajjad Ahmad sees children from aged 10 years with ocular surface problems, dry eyes and astigmatism and keratoconus.
-Ms Jane Olver and Ms Tessa Fayers also see children for watering eyes and eyelid issues.
+Mr Sajjad Ahmad sees children aged 10 years with ocular surface problems, dry eyes and astigmatism and keratoconus.
+Ms Jane Olver sees children for watering eyes and eyelid issues.